-Bart Mankowski has been helping candidates from around the world to pass their CFA exams for 10 years now.
+Bart Mankowski has been helping candidates from around the world to pass their CFA exams for over 10 years now.
 He’s the initiator of Soleadea and its CEO.
 His ideal job is to find solutions to problems and potentials for innovation.
 That is why Soleadea and its unique CFA Exam Study Planner are being improved all the time ;).

 - Level 1 CFA Exam Study Materials

 - When to Start Prep for CFA Exam?

 - How to Create Study Plan in 8 Steps